Rangitoto College: Enrolment

 Like many secondary schools in Auckland, Rangitoto operates an enrolment scheme to help curb roll numbers and prevent overcrowding.
 Rangitoto's enrolment zone, in which students residing are automatically entitled to be enrolled without rejection, covers approximately 12 km2, and includes Browns Bay, Campbells Bay, Mairangi Bay, Murrays Bay, Pinehill, Rothesay Bay, Sunset North, and Windsor Park, and parts of Meadowood and Rosedale east of the Auckland Northern Motorway.
-Students residing outside the zone are accepted as roll places allow per the enrollment scheme order of preference and secret ballot.
+Students residing outside the zone are accepted as roll places allow per the enrolment scheme order of preference and secret ballot.

-As of March, 2021, Rangitoto College had 3284 students enrolled.
-Of the students, 1578 were Pākehā/New Zealand European, 1165 were Asian, 198 were Māori, 65 were Pacific Islanders, 87 were International Students, 159 were MELAA, and 32 students were from other ethnicities and demographics.
+As of March 2021, Rangitoto College had 3284 students enrolled.
+Of the students, 1578 were Pākehā/European, 1165 were Asian, 198 were Māori, 65 were Pasifika, 87 were International Students, 159 were MELAA, and 32 students were from other ethnicities and demographics.

-Rangitoto College has a socio-economic decile rating of 10 (step Z), meaning it draws its school community from areas of highest socio-economic strata when compared to other New Zealand schools.